contrapunctus-1/chronometrist/doc/new-format.md

 * Add a :split marker to split events?
 It can denote that the next event was originally a part of this one.
 * Re-check and update the file when the day-start-time changes?

-## Optimization
-* The older hash table schema - specifically, having dates as keys - was very useful.
-To get the events of a date, we'd just provide a date and get the values via gethash.
-Now we have to do a maphash over the entire hash table.